dagbjorn/microcoffeeoncloud/README.md

 * The config server for externalized configuration in a GIT backend.
 * The discovery server for service discovery with Eureka.
 * The gateway server for proxying of calls to the backend REST services.
-* The backend REST services separated on three different microservices.
+* The backend REST services provided as three different microservices.
 * The MongoDB database.

 Each microservice, apart from the database, is implemented by a Spring Boot application.

 The application supports both http and https on all communication channels.
-However, https is a requirement in most browsers to get the HTML Geolocation API going, so https is needed to unlock all available functionality in Microcoffee.
+However, https is a requirement in most browsers to get the HTML Geolocation API going, so https is needed to unlock all available functions in Microcoffee.

 #### microcoffeeoncloud-configserver
 Contains the configuration server for serving externalized configuration to the application.
+The configuration server is based on the Spring Cloud Config Server.

 The configuration is located in property/YAML files in a GIT repo.
 For simplicity, a GIT repo on GitHub is used.

-The implementation is based on the Spring Cloud Config Server.
-The other microservices act as configuration clients using the Spring Cloud Config Client.
+Upon startup, each microservice reads its own configuration using the Spring Cloud Config Client.

-:warning: Using a public repo on GitHub is not recommended since the configuration usually contains sensitive data like passwords and details of the internal network infrastructure.
+:warning: Using a public repo on GitHub is not recommended because the configuration usually contains sensitive data like passwords and details of the internal network.
+However, Microcoffee is just a study application and contains no secrets.

 #### microcoffeeoncloud-discovery
 Contains the discovery server for service discovery.
 The discovery server is based on Spring Cloud Netflix Eureka.

-Upon startup, the other microservices register with the discovery server using an Eureka client.
+Upon startup, each microservice registers with the discovery server using an Eureka client.

 #### microcoffeeoncloud-gateway
 Contains the gateway server for proxying of REST calls to the backend services.
 The gateway server is based on Spring Cloud Netflix Zuul.

-Zuul acts as a reverse proxy for REST calls from the user interface of Microcoffee, hence the user interface can use a single point to access REST services as well as the static web resources of the application.
-This simplifies things, avoiding the need to manage REST service endpoints as well as CORS concerns independently for all the backends.
+Zuul acts as a reverse proxy for REST calls from the user interface of Microcoffee, hence the user interface can use a single point to access all REST services as well as the static web resources of the application.
+This simplifies things, avoiding the need to manage REST service endpoints and CORS concerns independently for all the backends.

 #### microcoffeeoncloud-location
 Contains the Location REST service for locating the nearest coffee shop.
 Coffee shop geodata is downloaded from [OpenStreetMap](https://www.openstreetmap.org) and imported into the database.